lachlan-ibm/pyivia/docs/factory.rst

 .. code-block:: python

    import pyivia
-   f = pyivia.factory.Factory("https://verify.access.appliance", "user", "secret")
+   f = pyivia.factory.Factory("https://verify.identity.access.appliance", "user", "secret")

-Verifying TLS to Verify Access Management Interface
+Verifying TLS to Verify Identity Access Management Interface
 ____________________________________________________

-By default, connections to verify access local management interface do not verify the x509 certificate with python's CA truststore. to verify connections, the ``PYISVA_VERIFY_TLS_LMI`` environment variable can be used.
+By default, connections to verify access local management interface do not verify the x509 certificate with python's CA truststore. to verify connections, the ``PYIVIA_VERIFY_TLS_LMI`` environment variable can be used.
-If ``PYISVA_VERIFY_TLS_LMI=true`` then the default CA certificate store is used to verify TLS connections to a Verify Access management interface.
+If ``PYIVIA_VERIFY_TLS_LMI=true`` then the default CA certificate store is used to verify TLS connections to a Verify Identity Access management interface.

 Consult python or operating system documentation for steps to add certificates to this store.